Notes on Analysis and its Complement

 Some slides from my talk at the CMU Math Club Colloquium on January 17th, 2024, about a powerful theorem in model theory and its applications well outside it.

-Here's some future work I have planned:
+Here's some future work I have planned in the notes department: